sumitkumar22m/-17-Write-a-C-Program-to-Calculate-the-sum-of-Natural-Number/README.md

-Subject = #17 Write a C Program to Calculate the sum of Natural Number
+Subject = #17 Write a C Program to Calculate the sum of N Natural Number

 Language = C